TrueSparrowSystems/openapi-test-suite/README.md

 ### Examples

 #### Case 1: Expected success true but received false.
-In the following, we can see that all params were passed correctly, but the API response received `success` as false.
+In the following, all params were passed correctly, but the API response received `success` as false.
 ```
     GET /api/admin/web/login/phone/otp
     params: {"country_code":1,"raw_phone_number":"9878654325"}